rails/rails/guides/source/active_storage_overview.md

 * How to attach a file(s) to a model.
 * How to remove the attached file.
 * How to link to the attached file.
+* How to generate a preview for files other than images
 * How to implement a download link.
 * How to approach implementing a custom service.